 Example, let’s start with something simple.

 You start working your dream job, and you get your first check.
 It’s only right that you treat yourself after a pay period.
-You decide to do a little shopping on yourself, and you tell your girlfriend about your new Gucci purse.
-Instead of cheering you on for getting your new Gucci bag, she says something like “You should of got a Louis Vuitton like me, they’re better.”
+You decide to do a little shopping for yourself, and you tell your girlfriend about your new Gucci purse.
+Instead of cheering you on for getting your new Gucci bag, she says something like “You should have got a Louis Vuitton like me, they’re better.”
 Excuse me?
-Listen, if you like Gucci you better rock out that Gucci until you can’t rock it no more!
+Listen, if you like Gucci you better rock out that Gucci until you can’t rock it anymore!
 Forget the rest.

 Here’s another: you get your first car.
 You’ve worked hard for this new car, a Volkswagen Beetle, ready to share the good news with your friend and instead of congratulating you they say something like “Why you get that small car?”
 Simply because they have a Jeep Wrangler!

 First and foremost, you got what you could afford.
 With that being said, you got what was best for you, nobody else, and that is all that matters at the end of the day.